andrewharrisonGH/RoDA-ThermoNet/README.md

 ```

 ### Requirements
 ThermoNet was built for Linux platforms, thus, RoDA-ThermoNet has only been tested on Linux platforms.
-To use ThermoNet, you would need to install the following third-party software:
+To use RoDA-ThermoNet, you will need to install the following third-party software:
   * Rosetta 3.10.
 Rosetta is a multi-purpose macromolecular modeling suite that is used in ThermoNet for creating and refining protein structures.
 You can get Rosetta from the Rosetta Commons website: https://www.rosettacommons.org/software
 1. Go to https://els2.comotion.uw.edu/product/rosetta to get an academic license for Rosetta.
 2. Download Rosetta 3.10 (source + binaries for Linux) from this site: https://www.rosettacommons.org/software/license-and-download